Top whistleblower software for EU Directive 2019/1937 compliance #

 | Record-keeping (Art.
 18) | Yes |

-Why it ranks here: Solid Directive compliance with 35+ languages and good case management.
-Pricing is 2x the cheapest options without corresponding feature advantages for most SMEs.
+Why it ranks here: Solid Directive compliance with 50+ languages and good case management.
+All pricing tiers include the same feature set — no feature gating.
+Starting at €79/month, pricing is higher than the cheapest options but transparent.
 Strong regional presence in the Nordics.

-6. SpeakUp (People Intouch) — best for outsourced case handling #
+10. SpeakUp (People Intouch) — best for outsourced case handling #

 Directive coverage: complete.
 One of the longest-running European whistleblower platforms (Netherlands).